AgustinhoIA/simple-form/README.md

 basic form

 to do:
-fix the css
+css
-    learn how to adjust label position
+    add the selectors for invalid, valid and focused change the font of the lebels to poppins thin insted of bold style the button submit button
-    make form container take the apropiate size add button
+    add a little claymore roomba at the bottom! with his own button

 decorate
     add backgr imgs